Semrush helps you:

 Email Newsletters

-Here’s a simple template that you can use to write newsletters that people will actually want to open.
+Here’s a simple template you can use to write newsletters that people will actually want to open:

 Email Newsletter Template

 For example, I used the super simple subject line “Backlinks” for one of my newsletters.
-And that email got a 46.3% open rate (to 92,232 subscribers).
+And that email got a 46.3% open rate (from 92,232 subscribers).

 Email newsletter open rate